 Josh Dzieza wins November Sidney for Exposing The Great Foxconn Con

-The Sidney Hillman Foundation announced today that Josh Dzieza of The Verge has won the November Sidney Award for “The 8th Wonder of the World (*wonder not guaranteed)” which explores how the Trump administration and Republican leaders in Wisconsin wasted at least 400 million taxpayer dollars to create the illusion that Taiwanese tech giant Foxconn would build LCD screens in the state.
+The Sidney Hillman Foundation announced today that Josh Dzieza of The Verge wins the November Sidney Award for “The 8th Wonder of the World (*wonder not guaranteed)” which explores how the Trump administration and Republican leaders in Wisconsin wasted at least 400 million taxpayer dollars to create the illusion that Taiwanese tech giant Foxconn would build LCD screens in the state.

 In 2017, Foxconn promised to invest $10 billion to build a 20-million-square-foot LCD manufacturing complex which would employ 13,000 people.
 Dzieza’s reporting shows that Foxconn defaulted on almost every promise they made in order to secure massive subsidies.
 Foxconn came to Wisconsin with no viable business model for making LCDs and instead demanded that its employees come up with alternative revenue streams.
 Suggestions ranged from tree and fish farming to commercial storage, but all the plans fizzled.